top of page

 Moonbase 8 - Showtime Series Review (On Voot Select)

-Moonbase 8 is a comedy series that takes place in a desert in Arizona where NASA has set up a base for three astronaut hopefuls to conduct lunar co-habitation experiments.
+Moonbase 8 Showtime series is a comedy series taking place in a desert in Arizona where NASA has set up a base for three astronaut hopefuls to conduct lunar co-habitation experiments.
 It premiered on November the 8th, 2020 and so far, seven episodes have been released.
-The three astronauts desperately trying to complete the mission are portrayed by John C. Reilly, Tim Heidecker, and Fred Armisen as their characters face different challenges that come with isolation.

 The First Four- Moonbase 8.
 Image Credit - Voot Select

 It’s a very simple premise- three astronauts train and conduct research in a lunar simulated base to qualify for a Moon mission.
-We follow their day-to-day activities as they try to overcome the obstacles, both personal and professional, to achieve their goal.
-The story is set against is a static desert environment and surprisingly monotonous tasks.
-So, the show relies on the comedic aspect and the chemistry of the cast to keep the viewers engaged and tell the story.
+We follow their day-to-day activities as they try to overcome obstacles, both personal and professional, to achieve their goal.

 Cutting Edge Testing on Moonbase 8.
 Image Credit - Voot Select